khiem20tc/my-notion-blog/readme.md

-# 👋 thanhle.blog
+# 👋 anhkolamgidauanhthe.blog

-I write about the jouney on building high-end product
+On the road to freedom...

-Head to [https://thanhle.blog](https://thanhle.blog) to read.
+Head to [https://anhkolamgidauanhthe.blog](https://anhkolamgidauanhthe.blog) to read.